How to find screenshots on Mac

 - Follow steps 2-5 above.

 You should now know the answer to ‘where are Mac screenshots saved.’
 When you take a screenshot or screen recording on your Mac, it is stored on the Desktop by default and given a name that includes the date and time it was taken to help you identify it.
 However, you can easily change the default location and take different types of screenshots.
 If you need to track down screenshots or recordings, or other large files, use CleanMyMac X’s Large & Old files tool.
-BTW, this app includes a few more useful Mac utilities — here’s a link to the free edition, so check it out.
+BTW, this app includes a few more useful Mac utilities — here’s a link to a free download, so check it out.